Pirot: Ottoman rule

 In 1768, the town is described as half in ruins.
 From 1761 to 1878, Pirot was the seat of the Metropolitan of Nišava.

 In 1806, during the First Serbian Uprising (1804–13), Hajduk-Veljko attacked Bela Palanka.
 Ibrahim Pasha, unable to enter Serbia cross Aleksinac and Deligrad, planned to attack from Pirot and Lom with the intent to clash with the Serbian army before Niš; the Serbian army went to stop this and defeated him in the mountains between Pirot, Knjaževac and Chiprovtsi.
 Rebel leaders from Pirot included Mita and Marinko, who were tasked to defend the border towards Pirot (in Ottoman hands).
 After the Serbian Revolution, some of the population in the area migrated to avoid Ottoman retribution.
 It was estimated in 1836 that there were 6–8,000 inhabitants.
 Carpetry was the main occupation, there were many shops and cafés in the centre, the population was mixed, and it was the domain of the sister of the Sultan.
 On 24 May 1836 a rebellion broke out in the town, which was suppressed by early June, and then another one broke out in August, also unsuccessful.
 The rebels corresponded with Prince Miloš Obrenović.
 The Niš Uprising (1841), which included the Pirot area, was also suppressed by the Ottomans.
 In 1846–1864 Pirot was administratively part of the Niš Eyalet.
+During this period, in 1863, first branch of Ziraat Bank, largest bank of modern Turkey specializing in agricultural banking, was opened in Pirot.
 With the establishment of the Bulgarian Exarchate in 1870 Pirot was the part of the Nishava eparchy.

 Jérôme-Adolphe Blanqui, traveling across Bulgaria in 1841, describes the population of the Sanjak of Niš as Bulgarians.
 In the 19th century Johann Georg von Hahn stated that the Christian population of Pirot is Bulgarian.
 Philipp Kanitz claimed that some inhabitants "Did not imagine that six years later the cursed Turkish rule in their city would end, and even less, because they always felt that they are Bulgarians, that they would belong to the Principality of Serbia".

+During the Exodus of Muslims from Serbia in 1862, some Turkish families moved from Belgrade to Pirot.

+In 1877.
+The urban population of Pirot consisted of 29,741 Christian and 5,772 Muslim males, with total number of 3,000 Serbian houses and 400 Muslim houses.
+However, after the Serbian-Ottoman war in 1878 the population of Pirot changed via emigration process of Muslim population.
+In 1884.
+Pirot had 77,922 inhabitants, 76,545 being Serbs and 36 Turks.